*this post is sponsored by CreditRepair.com. Thank you for supporting the brands that make this blog possible.

 #1 – Closing Out Old Cards…And Opening New Ones

 You’ve likely heard the phrase “use it or lose it” right?
-Well, that is the exact opposite of what you should be doing to maintain a healthy credit score.
-Since credit scores include factors such as average age of accounts and debt-to-credit ratios, keeping older credit lines and cards that you have paid off open will help your overall credit utilization.
+Well, that is the exact opposite of what you should do to maintain a healthy credit score.
+Since credit scores include factors such as average age of accounts and debt-to-credit ratios, keeping older credit lines and cards open that you have paid off will often help your overall credit utilization.

-It looks much better to potential lenders to see that you have kept a card a longer time and with a lower balance than to only see the shiny new store credit card you opened to snag a deal on a big ticket item.
+It looks much better to potential lenders to have an older card with a lower balance than to only see the newer cards (for example , the credit card you opened in a store in order to snag a deal on a big-ticket item.)

-When I paid off all my debt (the first time when I lived in NYC), I got so excited to be debt free and closed out all but two of my cards.
+My mistake: When I paid off all my debt while living in New York City, I got so excited to be debt free and closed out all but two of my cards.
 Much to my chagrin, my credit score went down even though I'd just paid off all my debt.
-Pay off your cards, but keep them open so your average “age of credit” is higher.
+The lesson here being to pay off your cards, but keep them open so your average “age of credit” is higher.
 Once you close…the age on those accounts goes away!

 Ideal credit utilization should be below 30% of your total credit limit for the card – meaning it may be a good idea to whittle down the balances of cards over that limit first.
-Another way to decrease your utilization (without paying off a big chunk)… If you’ve had the card for a long time you can also try calling your lender to see about a limit increase.
+Another way to decrease your utilization (without paying off a big chunk)… Is if you have a low balance card that you’ve had for a long time you can also try calling your lender to see if they'll grant a credit limit increase.

 #3 – Having Too Many Hard Inquiries

 If you’re applying for every credit card offer you get in the mail – you may be in for a rude awakening when you look at your credit score.
-When you apply for credit products, lenders will typically make a hard inquiry on your account.
-Having too many of these inquiries in a 6- or 12- month timeframe can be a major red flag to potential lenders, as it indicates you need money and have a hard time paying down debts.
+When applying for credit products, lenders will typically make what's called a “hard inquiry” on your account.
+Having too many of these inquiries in a 6- or 12- month timeframe can be a major red flag to potential lenders, as it indicates you may be in need money, which means you'll have a hard time repaying those debts.

 #4 – Co-Signing For Loans